talkable/talkable-docs/source/campaigns/campaign_types.rst

 Reward Gleam
 ------------

-The Reward Gleam improves the on-site conversion rate by assisting Friends and Advocates in using their coupons to purchase.
-When the Friend or Advocate gets a reward and goes to your website the Reward Gleam captures the coupon code and displays it in a highlight bar at the bottom of the page.
+A Reward Gleam improves the on-site conversion rate by assisting Friends and Advocates in using their coupons to purchase.
+When the Friend or Advocate receives a reward and visits your website the coupon code is captured.
+The code will be highlighted in the Reward Gleam at the bottom of the page.
-This type of campaign focuses on both Friends and Advocates and can be the perfect addition to any of your other campaigns.

 .. image:: /_static/img/campaign_types/gleam.jpg
    :alt: Campaign Type - Reward Gleam,